l3wk3m/studio-booker/README.md

 **User Story - Implementing a responsive design**

-As a site user I can easily navigate and view content so that I can use any device, whether it's a desktop, tablet, or smartphone, ensuring a seamless experience
+As a site user I can easily navigate and view content so that I can use any device, whether it's a desktop, tablet, or smartphone

 - Acceptance Criteria 1
-Given the user is visiting the site
-When the user is using different devices
-Then the website automatically adjusts its layout based on the screen size and orientation
+Given the user is visiting the site the website automatically adjusts its layout based on the screen size and orientation regardless of the device being used
 - Acceptance Criteria 2
-Given the user is visiting the site
+Given the user is
-When the user is using different devices
-Then all elements, including text, images, and buttons, are easily readable and accessible on various devices
 - Acceptance Criteria 3
-Given the user is visiting the site
+Given the user is
-When the user is using different devices
-Then navigation menus are optimized for touch interactions on mobile devices

-**User Story - Utilizing modern, attractive fonts and color scheme**
+**User Story - Using appealing fonts and color scheme**

-As a site user I can visit the website with modern, attractive fonts and a cohesive color scheme so that eading and interacting with the site is a pleasant experience, contributing to the overall aesthetic appeal and professionalism
+As a site user I can visit the website with appealing fonts and a cohesive color scheme so that

 - Acceptance Criteria 1
 Given the user doesn't only use screen reader
-When the user visits the website
-Then the website adopts a consistent set of fonts that are easy to read and visually appealing
 - Acceptance Criteria 2
 Given the user doesn't only use screen reader
-When the user visits the website
-Then a color scheme is chosen that reflects the brand and enhances readability, with sufficient contrast between text and background colors
 - Acceptance Criteria 3
 Given the user doesn't only use screen reader
-When the user visits the website
-Then text styling is consistent throughout the website

 ## Design